oluwafenyi/jumga-flutterwave-challenge/README.md

 # Flutterwave Developer Challenge: < Project Jumga >
+&nbsp;
   We've built this web application in line with the competition directives to show how easy it is to set up payments with the [Flutterwave v3 API](https://developer.flutterwave.com/docs).
-Jumga is an ecommerce platform that takes full advantage of Flutterwave's Subaccounts system to set up easy payments for merchants and their couriers.
+Jumga is an e-commerce platform that takes full advantage of Flutterwave's Subaccounts system to set up easy payments for merchants and their couriers.